 For music lovers, subwoofers are a must-have in your living room or car.
-Moreover, the correct choice of a sub puts you in a position to enjoy some real cool bass.
+Moreover, the correct choice of a sub puts you in a position to enjoy some really cool bass.
 However, you may be wondering whether picking an enclosed subwoofer or a free air subwoofer is the better choice.
 We have the answers.

-Free air subwoofers are intended for open-air environment because they move air easier than an enclosed sub.
+Free air subwoofers are intended for open-air environments because they move air easier than an enclosed sub.
 This also means free air subwoofers require less power from the amp than an enclosed subwoofer of the same power rating and size.

 But What Is A Subwoofer In The First Place?

 Subwoofers are audio devices specifically designed to produce low-frequency sound or bass.

 The value and impact of a subwoofer especially by audiophiles who value descent, sensuous, accurate, and soul-touching music in their rooms or cars can be a thrill.

 When you go out to shop for a decent sub either for your car sound system or for your home use, you will most likely encounter free air and enclosed subwoofers.

 If you are not an experienced sound tech, it may be quite difficult to choose between the two.
 Read on to get the details about the differences and similarities between enclosed and free air subwoofers.

 No matter your audio preference, if you add a subwoofer to your stereo, you will be able to get richer-sounding bass to improve the impact and fun of your music.

 This is why a subwoofer is required for the most basic 2.1 surround sound system.